Yadavindra Gardens

 Yadavindra Gardens, also known as Pinjore Gardens, is a historic 17th century garden located in Pinjore city of Panchkula district in the Indian state of Haryana.
 Panchkula city is nearby it.
 It is an example of the Mughal gardens architectural style, which was renovated by the Patiala dynasty Sikh rulers.
-The garden was built by Fidai Khan.
+The garden was built by Fidai Khan, a foster-brother to the Mughal Emperor Aurangzeb.

 Location

 The garden in the city of Pinjore on the Ambala-Shimla road, near the ancient 8th century open-air archaeological museum site of Bhima Devi TempleComplex, is 22 km from Chandigarh, 5 km from UNESCO World Heritage Kalka–Shimla Railway and 255 km from Delhi.
 It is approachable by road, rail and air from all parts of the country.

 History

 It was built in the foothills of Himalayas as one of the Mughal gardens summer retreat for the Aurangzeb (r.
 1658–1707), who then had his capital at Lahore, by his foster brother and architect Muzaffar Hussain.
 He was known as Nawab Fidai Khan Koka and was also Aurangzeb's master of ordnance.
 He had also supervised the construction of Badshahi Mosque (1671–73) of Lahore.
 It was built during the early days of Aurangzeb's rule but the accurate date is not known.
 Since the time of Shah Jahan, mughals reserved the pavilions with Balustered columns supporting the cusped arches only for the use of emperor and his immediate family, hence, it was likely built for Aurangzeb's personal use as summer retreat.

 In 1775, the Maharaja of Patiala Amar Singh bought it from the King of Sirmur State Jagat Prakash.

 English author-painter C.M.
 Villiers-Stuart, who resided in the gardens for a time, included a description in her book on "Gardens of the Great Mughals" (1913).
 She wrote:

 "A quaint story still survives, how, when at length the work was finished, and Fadai came in state to spend his first summer there, his enjoyment of the garden and its beauties was short-lived; for the Rajas quickly frightened him away.
 In the districts round Pinjor, and in fact all along the foot of the Himalayas, occasional cases of goitre are to be seen; so from far and wide these poor people were collected by the wily Brahmins, and produced as the ordinary inhabitants of the place.
 The gardeners all suffered from goitre; every coolie had this dreadful complaint; even the countrywomen carrying up the big flat baskets of fruits and flowers to the zenana terraces were equally disfigured.